wahrwolf/ba-thesis/chapters/500-discussion.md

 # Training and Optimization
 ## Training
 The overall performance of the best models, according to BLEU, indicates successful training.
-According to \cite{lavie:10} the achieved score of 20 % points in BLEU can be interpreted roughly as an understandable but bad translation as seen in \ref{tab:help_bleu}
+According to LAvie \citeyear{lavie:10} the achieved score of 20 % points in BLEU can be interpreted roughly as an understandable but bad translation as seen in table \ref{tab:help_bleu}
 The top 5 models from each corpus reached that mark after 10,000 training steps, which is equivalent to 5 epochs.

-The plots \ref{fig:train_bad} and \ref{fig:train_good} show typical training curves as described by \cite{lipton:15}
+The plots \ref{fig:train_bad} and \ref{fig:train_good} show typical training curves as described by Lipton et al.\citeyear{lipton:15}

-The validation accuracy in fig \ref{fig:train_good} indicates no overfitting, but the difference to the training accuracy shows additional potential with a larger data set.
+The validation accuracy in figure \ref{fig:train_good} indicates no overfitting, but the difference to the training accuracy shows additional potential with a larger data set.

 \input{"tables/bleu_interpretation.tex"}